political propaganda analysis

 Strategies for Critical Analysis

-Developing critical thinking skills is paramount in combating propaganda.
+Developing critical thinking skills is really important in combating propaganda.
 Citizens should:

-• Question the Source: Who is creating this message, and what is their agenda?
+• Question the Source: who’s creating this message, and what’s their agenda?
 Consider the credibility and potential biases of the source.

 • Examine the Evidence: Are claims supported by facts and verifiable data?
 Be wary of emotional appeals that lack substantiation.